josephjojoe/factorised-image-generation/README.md

 ## Datasets
 The datasets used in this repository are:
-- MNIST database of handwritten images
+- MNIST database of handwritten digits
 - CIFAR-10